In the 1990s, there were several ways for a computer user to go online.

 Beginning in 1996, a service known as WebTV used a standard TV and set-top box to provide Web access to people who didn't want the hassle or expense of buying a computer.

 broadband High-speed access was first made available to the public in 1996.
 This technology transmits Internet signals through phone and cable lines at speeds considerably higher than dial-up.
-Pages load almost instantly, the connections are always available and the phone lines remain open.
+With broadband, pages load almost instantly, the connections are always available and the phone lines remain open.
 In 1996, Rogers Communications in Canada was the first high-speed provider.
 The @home and Road Runner broadband services were also launched that year.

 Depending on the number of access points, a wireless network can be as small as an office or as large as a city.
 Networks using radio towers can provide nationwide or even international coverage.
-The first large-scale demonstrations took place in 1993, when the University of South Alabama and Carnegie Mellon University installed wireless networks over large portions of their campuses.

 Some wireless networks were created solely to provide Internet access points for public use.
 These hotspots began to appear in hotels, airports and cafes in 1997.
 Long-distance coverage by radio tower was also launched that year.
 The term wi-fi was first used in 1999.

 mobile In 1993, some mobile devices could access e-mail by connecting to a paging service.
-Cell phone providers began to carry the full Internet on their cellular networks in 1996.
+Cell phone providers began to carry the Internet on their cellular networks in 1996.
 The first lightweight mobile web pages also appeared in 1996.
 You can read more about it at my Products & Technology page.

 internet use Between 1990 and 1999, the number of Internet users in the United States increased from two million to 100 million.
 We reached a milestone in 1999, when Internet users outnumbered non-users for the first time.